-S. Basis of NI at Current Price NI at Constant Price

-No. Difference

-1. Meaning When goods and services

-produced by normal 1.

-residents within and

-outside the country in a

-year is valued at current 1-

-year's price is called NI at 1.

-current prices. is NI at constant price.

-2. Formula $Y = Q \times P$ $Y^1 = Q \times P^1$

-Where: Where:

-Y = NI at current price Y = NI at constant price

-Q = Quantity of goods and Q = Quantity of goods

-services produced and services

-during an accounting produced during an

-year accounting year.

-P = Prices of goods and P = Prices of goods and

-services prevailing

-during the current

-accounting year.

-3. Also known Nominal National Income.
+S. Basis of NI at Current Price NI at Constant Price No. Difference 1.
+Meaning Formula When goods and services produced by normal residents within and outside the country in a year is valued at current year's price is called NI at current prices.
+Y = Q $\times$ P When goods and services produced by normal produced by normal produced by normal produced by normal residents within outside the country year is valued at comprise is NI at constant prices.
+Y = Q $\times$ P Y = Q $\times$ P Where: Y = NI at current price Q = Quantity of goods and services produced during an accounting year P = Prices of goods and services prevailing during the current accounting year. and services produced during an accounting year.
+P1 = Prices of goods and services prevailing 3. as Nominal National Income.
 Real National Income.

-as

-- Space to write important points for revision -
+Space to write important points for revision -